Do you groom cats?

 A full groom consists of a massaging bath with a natural shampoo and conditioner, a tearless blueberry

 vanilla facial, blow drying, brushing/de-shedding the coat, styling, nail trimming, and ear cleaning.

 How soon do we need to call for an appointment?

-We are usually booked out about a week or so.
-If possible, it is best to book your next appointment
+We are often booked out several months.
+If possible, it is best to book your future appointments several months in advance.

 Is there anything I can do to make grooming easier on my pet?

 Yes, a walk before their appointment will help ensure they have had a chance to relieve themselves before the appointment and help them be more relaxed.
 Maintaining the coat between grooming appointments, so there is not excessive tangling, helps immensely.
 When dropping your dog off, a short goodbye is best, especially for those pets with separation anxiety.
 Your dog will be less anxious if you keep a positive and calm attitude when you leave your dog for a while, even though it is hard initially!

 If you suspect your pet has fleas, let us know and we will get them straight into the tub.
 We soak them

 in a natural flea shampoo, which should kill any fleas on the animal.
 You will need to treat your home

 environment and use a flea treatment on your pet to keep them flea free.